BSCDulak/First-Retake-SWEN2-TourPlannerGroupProject/readme.md

 ```shell
 dotnet tool install --global dotnet-ef
 ```
-to create migrations use powershell
+to create migrations (when you have changed your model in some way and need to bring that change to the database) use powershell
 ```shell
 dotnet ef migrations add someMigrationName --project TourPlanner
 ```